The Worker Shortage Is Partially Self-Inflicted

 - ONLY 55% OF PEOPLE BELIEVE THEY WOULD DEFINITELY MEET THE SKILLS REQUIREMENTS LISTED IN THEIR COMPANY'S JOB OPENINGS.

-Leadership IQ surveyed 2,770 leaders and employees in the United States about their companies' hiring practices and worker shortage during the week of October 11, 2021.
+Leadership IQ surveyed 2,770 leaders and employees in the United States about their companies' hiring practices and worker shortage during the last quarter of 2021.
 Respondents answered more than two dozen questions about their organization's hiring practices and current levels of worker shortage.

 WORKER SHORTAGE FINDING #1: ONLY 39% OF PEOPLE THINK THEY WOULD DEFINITELY MAKE IT THROUGH THE HIRING PROCESS IF THEY APPLIED FOR CURRENT JOB OPENINGS AT THEIR ORGANIZATION